Streamlining Customer Accounting Input

 This was a large project that reshaped the way Ceterus conducted business.
 There were 2 major points of focus:

-Externally, we will provide a more intuitive experience for categorizing these transactions and display to external users what is required of them to close their books on a more granular level.
+Externally, we will provide a more intuitive experience for categorizing transactions and displaying to customers what is required of them to close their books on a more granular level.

 Discovery + Research